Schaeffler applies cookies to secure an optimal use. With the further use of this website you accept the application of cookies. More Information

 Plug-in hybrid: Motor vehicle with a hybrid drive whose battery can be charged by the internal combustion engine as well as by connecting to the power grid.

 Production volume: Production output delivered to a finished goods or work-in-process warehouse, valued at group production cost.

-R&D ratio: Research and development expenditures as a percentage of revenue.
+R&D ratio: Research and development expenses as a percentage of revenue.

 Rating: Assessment of a company’s creditworthiness by rating agencies.

-Revolving credit facility: Contractually agreed credit facility that can be utilized repeatedly.
+Revolving credit facility (RCF): Contractually agreed credit facility that can be utilized repeatedly.